Kym Valentine: Career

 Valentine appeared as a housewife in Nine Network's miniseries Fat Tony & Co., which was broadcast in 2014.
 Valentine returned to Neighbours as part of a storyline to celebrate 20 years of the Kennedy family in 2014.

-In 2017, Valentine was cast in Michael Wormald's independent film Choir Girl.
+In 2017, Valentine was cast in Michael Wormald's independent film Choir Girl, which was released in 2019.
+In 2018, she appeared in a Melbourne stage production of Unsolicited Male (which she repeated in 2022).
+She also starred alongside her daughter in the short film Treetment, which was filmed in Melbourne in December 2018.

-Valentine has produced the upcoming film titled "Residence.
-Valentine also appears in the film, playing Connie the Phlegmatic.
+Valentine appears as the character Connie the Phlegmatic in the upcoming film titled Residence.

+In addition to her stage and screen work, Valentine teaches acting classes.